back to the MAIN INDEX

 the siege of the ghetto (Canto XII)

-The ghetto, or "the Jews' enclosure", as it was called in the days of Paul IV, who in 1555 decreed it, is fully dealt with in Curious and Unusual - page 6, where details and pictures may be found.
+The ghetto, or 'the enclosure of the Jews', as it was called in the days of Paul IV, who in 1555 had established it by decree, is fully dealt with in Curious and Unusual, where details and pictures can be found.

 Let us conclude with a curious detail.

-At the beginning of the story, Berneri mentions some of the trendy establishments of the late 17th century Rome, such as 'The Three Kings'.
+At the beginning of the story, Berneri mentions cafes and public houses where the people used to meet; one of them was called 'The Three Kings'.

 via dell'Arco di S.Marco